swh2004/Automatically-AUM-analysis/README.md

 ## How to use

-1. Set the name of AUM for diffrent month to 1 (the former one) and 2 (the later one).
+1. Set the name of AUM for different months to 1 (the former one) and 2 (the latter one).
 ### in cmd
-2. py -m pip install pandas
+2. `py -m pip install pandas openpyxl xlrd
-3. py -m pip install openpyxl
-4. py main.py
+3. `py main.py
-5. open the Outcomes to see analysis
+4. open the Outcomes to see the analysis

 ## What if #ERROR